sarahrudy/falconlor-or-basilisk/README.md

 # Turing Sorting Hat

 Turing Sorting Hat is an interactive web application geared towards incoming Turing students trying to decide between the frontend or backend program.
-The user will be directed to a page with 15-25 questions that are designed to help students contemplate their decision towards one or the other.
-Both programs involve complex logic, problem solving, quick learning, and the ability to overcome obstacles quickly --  hopefully this application will help students confirm the program they are already leaning towards based on what they already know about themselves and software development.
+The user will be directed to a page with 15 questions that are designed to help students contemplate their decision towards the program that appeals to them the most.
+Both programs involve complex logic, problem solving, quick learning, and the ability to overcome obstacles quickly, but the frontend curriculum focuses more on the logic behind UX/UI whereas the backend curriculum focuses more on the server side applications.

 Take the quiz [here](https://turing-sorting-hat.surge.sh/)!